And we are finally here. The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ; returns 56

-; and Rye has math dialect, which follows math precedence rules
+; and Rye has a math dialect that follows math precedence rules, and you can

-; specific functions (do `cc math lc` to see them)
+; find plenty of math-specific functions (do `cc math lc` to see them)

 math/calc { 10 * 5 + 2 * 3 }